Japan, Japanese 人形の, Nippon Doll Makers, Doll Marks Identified

 Japan has a very long history of doll making, we concentrate on Japanese play dolls for export and their doll marks.
 Important note: in 1891 the United States, McKinley Tariff act required all imports, to be marked with the country of origin.
 Nippon and Japan are synonymous.
 Japan from 1891-1921 export dolls and items are marked Nippon or Made in Nippon.
 Japan export dolls and items after 1921 are marked Japan or Made in Japan.

-Japan began making copies of German bisque dolls for export during World War I (1914-1918) as German bisque dolls were not available to most.
-When the war ended German bisque dolls became available again.
+During World War I in 1914 to 1919 Japan began making copies of German bisque dolls and even used similar incised doll marks for export as German bisque dolls that dominated the market, were no longer available to most.
+After the war ended German bisque dolls became available again.
 By 1926 the Japan dolls made for export ceased being made.

 Asahi Toy Company doll mark ATC made in Japan, made in Hong Kong 1955+,